MicrosoftDocs/azure-devops-docs/docs/pipelines/test/review-continuous-test-results-after-build.md

 ### View execution of in-progress tests

 Tests, such as integration and functional tests, can run for a long time.
-Therefore, it is important to see the current or near real-time status of test execution at any given time.
+Therefore, it's important to see the current or near real-time status of test execution at any given time.
-Even for cases where tests run quickly, it's useful to know the status of the relevant test result(s) as early as possible;
+Even for cases where tests run quickly, it's useful to know the status of the relevant test results as early as possible;
 especially when failures occur.
 The **in-progress** view eliminates the need to wait for test execution to finish.
 Results are available in near real-time as execution progresses, helping you to take actions faster.
 You can debug a failure, file a bug, or abort the pipeline.